lk-geimfari/mimesis/docs/schema.rst

         return random.choice([a, b])

-Afterwards, you need to register this field handler using a name you intend to use later.
-It's important to note that **every** field handler must be registered using a unique name, otherwise, you will override an existing field handler.
+Afterwards, you need to register it using a name you intend to use later.
+It's important to note that **every** field handler must be registered using a unique name, otherwise, you will override an existing handler.

 In this example, we will name the field ``hohoho``.

 .. note::

-    To avoid receiving a ValueError, the field name must be a string that conforms to a valid Python identifier, i.e ``field_name.isidentifier()`` returns ``True``.
+    To avoid receiving a ``FieldNameError``, the field name must be a string that conforms to a valid Python identifier, i.e ``field_name.isidentifier()`` returns ``True``.

 .. code-block:: python